Seven Network: Logo and identity history

-1 September 2003 – present (Note: Whilst officially occurring on the 1 September, both this and the previous logo were seen across the Seven Network leading up to the change.)
+14 September 2003 – present (Note: Whilst officially occurring on the 14 September, both this and the previous logo were seen across the Seven Network leading up to the change.)

 Slogans

-Seven Network's TV ad campaigns tended to follow NBC (mostly due to Seven's semi-close ties with the American network), but at times also used some imaging from fellow US networks ABC and FOX.
+Seven Network's TV ad campaigns have often followed NBC due to Seven's historical ties with the American network, but has occasionally used branding from fellow US networks ABC and FOX.

 Each state has from time to time had their own specific slogans, but the following were the network's national identities: